VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter04.md

 ```

-In addition, to judge if a pointer is `mObject` object, *ncsIsValidObj* can be
+In addition, to judge if a pointer is `mObject` object, `ncsIsValidObj` can be
-used
+used:

 ```cpp
 /**
  * \fn static inline mObject*  ncsIsValidObj(mObject* obj);